AnyChart/docs.anychart.com/Stock_Charts/Series/Stick.md

 Stick Series are quite an alike Column, but the difference is in points view: while the points of Column Series are columns, the Stick Series uses line segments of the value height - like columns with no width.
 Read more about Stick Series in the [Stick Series tutorial](../../Basic_Chart_Types/Stick_Chart).

-The main difference between usual Stick Series and Stick Series in Stocks is in the amount of information displayed.
-Stocks are intended to show a bigger amount of information than basic charts, so some features are different due to this reason.
-Let's now consider using Sticks in Stocks.

 ## AnyStock Stick Series Adjustment

 Before considering the series in stocks, it's necessary to add some data.